TalhaMalik121/DigitRecognizer/README.md

 ## 🧩 Technologies Used

-- Python
+- Python(3.9.0 is prefered)
-- TensorFlow / Keras
+- TensorFlow / Keras(2.12.0 is preferred)
 - Tkinter (for GUI)
 - PIL (Python Imaging Library)
 - Matplotlib (for debug visualization)